Mount Parnassus: Mythology

 Mount Parnassus is named after Parnassos, son of the nymph Kleodora and the man Kleopompus.
-A city of which Parnassos was leader was flooded by torrential rains.
+A city of which Parnassos was the leader was flooded by torrential rains.
 The citizens ran from the flood, following the howling of wolves, up the mountain slope.
-There the survivors built another city and called it Lykoreia, which in Greek means "the howling of the wolves."
+There, the survivors built another city called Lykoreia, which in Greek means "the howling of the wolves."
 While Orpheus was living with his mother and his eight beautiful aunts on Parnassus, he met Apollo, who was courting the laughing muse Thalia.
 Becoming fond of Orpheus, Apollo gave him a little golden lyre and taught him to play it.
 Orpheus's mother taught him to write verses for singing.
 As the Oracle of Delphi was sacred to the god Apollo, so did the mountain itself become associated with Apollo.
 According to some traditions, Parnassus was the site of the fountain Castalia and the home of the Muses; according to other traditions, that honor fell to Mount Helicon, another mountain in the same range.
 As the home of the Muses, Parnassus became known as the home of poetry, music, and learning.

 Parnassus was also the site of several unrelated minor events in Greek mythology.